redis/redis-doc/commands/command-docs.md

   - _stream_
   - _string_
   - _transactions_

-The following keys may be included in the mapped reply as well:

 * **complexity:** a short explanation about the command's time complexity.
 * **doc-flags:** an array of documentation flags.
   Possible values are: